openseattle/seattlespeeds/README.md

 - A new window should have been prompted on your web browser, showing you the SEANetMap.

 ## More info
-Check [the wiki](https://github.com/codeforseattle/seanetmap/wiki) for lots more info,
+Check [the wiki](https://github.com/codeforseattle/seanetmap/wiki) for lots more info.